-Contact Information and Signatures SEA Contact (Name and Position): Shelley Hamel, Chief Academic Officer Telephone: 307-777-2058 Mailing Address: Wyoming Department of Education 122 W. 25 th St. Suite E200 Cheyenne, WY 82002-2060 Email Address: shelley.hamel@wyo.gov By signing this document, I assure that: To the best of my knowledge and belief, all information and data correct.
-The SEA will submit a comprehensive set of assurances at a data including the assurances in ESEA section 8304.
-Consistent with ESEA section 8302(b)(3), the SEA will meet the and 8501 regarding the participation of private school children as e and time established by the Secretary, e requirements of ESEA sections 1117 Authorized SEA Representative (Printed Name) Jillian Balow Telephone: 307-777-7675 Signature of Authorized SEA Representative Date: Governor (Printed Name) Matthew H. Mead Date SEA provided plan to the Governor under ESEA section 8540: Signature of Governor Date:
+Contact Information and Signatures SEA Contact (Name and Position): Shelley Hamel, Chief Academic Officer Telephone: 307-777-2058 Mailing Address: Wyoming Department of Education 122 W. 25th St. Suite E200 Cheyenne, WY 82002-2060 Email Address: shelley.hamel@wyo.gov By signing this document, I assure that: To the best of my knowledge and belief, all information and data included in this plan are true and correct.
+The SEA will submit a comprehensive set of assurances at a date and time established by the Secretary including the assurances in ESEA section 8304.
+Consistent with ESEA section 8302(b)(3), the SEA will meet the requirements of ESEA sections 1117 and 8501 regarding the participation of private school children and teachers.
+Authorized SEA Representative (Printed Name) Jillian Balow Telephone: 307-777-7675 Signature of Authorized SEA Representative Date: 1-15-2019 Governor (Printed Name) Mark Gordon Date SEA provided plan to the Governor under ESEA section 8540: Signature of Governor Date: